‘Oxenfree 2: Lost Signals’ wants you to look back in order to move forward, narratively and mechanically

 Oxenfree 2: Lost Signals looks primed to be the first game’s older, bolder and more neurotic sibling… and we can’t wait to play it.

-Oxenfree 2: Lost Signals arrives on PS5, PS4, Nintendo Switch and PC (via Steam and the Epic Games Store) in 2022.
+Oxenfree 2: Lost Signals arrives on PS5, PS4, Nintendo Switch and PC (via Steam) in 2022.